 Tooth Extraction in Turkey

-Modern anesthetics, modern technology and very effective local anesthetics make tooth extraction with the Myra Dental Center nothing to be worried about.
+Modern anesthetics and very effective local anesthetics make tooth extraction with the Myra Dental Center nothing to be worried about.

 The basic rule of Dentistry in Turkey is to repair damaged teeth and ensure that they return to their natural state.
 However, in some extraordinary cases, Tooth Extraction in Turkey is performed if the dental treatments do not respond.
 Tooth extraction is the process of removing the tooth from its socket called socket in the bone.
 Surgical procedures performed with anesthesia can be performed in cases where there is incurable tooth extraction, tooth root or bone pathologies, conditions requiring implant surgery, bone formation procedures, and tissue preparation before prosthesis.
 Intense tooth decay, tooth infection, procedures related to orthodontic treatment and similar problems threatening oral health may require tooth extraction.
 In addition, patients who have undergone chemotherapy or have undergone an organ transplant may have dental extraction to maintain oral health.